 Say hello to citrus season with these zesty gluten-free lemon poppy seed muffins!
 They're soft and moist with a little crunch from the tiny poppy seeds.
 This healthy lemon poppy seed muffin recipe is easy and yes, even better than the Costco famous!

 Citrus season is here and I can almost smell these lemon poppy seed treats!
-I have these AMAZING lemon poppy seed cookies on the blog already as well as this lemon-y bundt cake.
+I have these AMAZING lemon poppy seed cookies on the blog already as well as this lemon-y bundt cake and a layered gluten free lemon cake.
 I even have lemon poppy seed overnight oats on the blog!
 It's safe to say I'm a fan of the citrusy fruit and it's high time we put a lemon poppy seed muffin recipe on the site!

 These muffins do the lemon poppy seed flavor justice with their fluffy texture, high domed top, and crunchy poppy seeds.
 We even drizzle a little extra zesty icing over top of them and wow they are something else!